Skip to Content

 Phase 4: Draft Plan for Public Consultation (Spring–Summer, 2026)

-• Release of the first draft of the Community Plan
+• Release of the draft Community Plan

 • Public hearings and feedback collection

-Phase 5: Plan Approval & Implementation (Summer–Autumn, 2026)
+Phase 5: Plan Approval (Summer–Autumn, 2026)

-• Council readings and approval process
+• Council review and approval

 Contact Us